agiliq/agiliq-jekyll/_posts/2019-01-29-using-npm-to-manage-frontend-libraries.md

 ### Confusion which we will address

-One frequently ocurring confusion is how npm which resonates with Node.js can be used for managing client side libraries.
+One frequently ocurring confusion is how npm which is a package manager for Node.js can be used for managing client side libraries.

 npm makes sense in context of Node.js.
 Node.js is a server development environment.
 How could a package manager for server environment manage dependencies for frontend.